ST. BERNADETTE OF LOURDES & CARROT SPICE BREAD

 My God, I love you with all my heart, all my soul, and all my strength.” – Logiade Bernadette, R. Laurentin and M. Bourgeade, page 589

-She held tightly to the crucifix in her hands and repeated the words of the Hail Mary with the sisters kneeling by the bed.
+She held tightly to the crucifix in her hands and prayed the Hail Mary with the sisters kneeling by the bed.
 She then gestured for something to drink, made the sign of the cross, took a sip, and died.
 It was a little after 3:00 p.m. on April 16, 1879.
 She was 35.

 Gracious Father, whose Son Jesus Christ went about healing the sick: We praise you for the gift of healing, whether granted directly or through the work of dedicated physicians, surgeons, and nurses; and we pray you to keep us always grateful for deliverance from illness whenever it pleases you to heal us, and patient and cheerful in affliction when for any reason you call us to endure it; and this we ask through your Son Jesus Christ our Lord, who lives and reigns with you in the unity of the Holy Spirit, one God, now and ever.
 Amen.
 Kiefer’s